jaywhj/mkdocs-materialx/docs/plugins/info.md

   - info
 ```

-The info plugin is built into Material for MkDocs and doesn't need to be
+The info plugin is built into MaterialX for MkDocs and doesn't need to be
 installed.

   [info]: info.md